kparker96/2021-June_Mote/data/Sequencing/README.md

 	Submitted batch job 9751644

 ## Notes on STAR
---genomeDir: specifies path to the directory (henceforth called ”genome directory” where the genome indices are stored
+**--genomeDir:** specifies path to the directory (henceforth called ”genome directory” where the genome indices are stored

---runThreadN 16:option defines the number of threads to be used for genome generation, it has to be set to the number of available cores on the server node
+**--runThreadN 16:** option defines the number of threads to be used for genome generation, it has to be set to the number of available cores on the server node

---outSAMattributes:  a string of desired SAM attributes, in the order desired for the output SAM.
+**--outSAMattributes:** a string of desired SAM attributes, in the order desired for the output SAM.
 Tags can be listed in any combination/order
-* All
+* **All** (argument includes the following)
 	* NH: number of loci the reads maps to: = 1 for unique mappers, > 1 for multimappers.
 Standard SAM tag.
 	* HI: multiple alignment index, starts with –outSAMattrIHstart (= 1 by default).
 Standard SAM tag.
 	* AS: local alignment score, +1/ − 1 for matches/mismateches, score* penalties for indels and gaps.
 For PE reads, total score for two mates.
 Standard SAM tag.